google/exposure-notifications-server/docs/ios_device_check.md

 server receives a token that is generated on the device to verify the iOS device.

+Requiring DeviceCheck is an optional (but strongly encouraged) configuration for iOS apps submitting requests to the server.
+When implemented correctly, DeviceCheck verifies that a request came from an authentic iOS device.
+This protection can help mitigate various attacks from a bad actor.

 When the server receives the `device_token` from an iOS device, it needs to communicate with Apple's servers to verify the authenticity of the token.
 This request requires authentication and authorization.
 Authentication is provided